saucelabs/sauce-school/README.md

 > For Windows users you will have to set this variable in the [Advanced System Settings](https://docs.oracle.com/en/database/oracle/r-enterprise/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0)

 ### 4. Project Setup
- The project setup is labeled sauce_school_codelab.
-Within it you should see the folders tools/site.
-Inside of /site, you have a separate 'codelabs' directory for each course (this is because each course will have it's own 'codelabs' landing page with several modules.)
+ The project setup is labeled sauce-school.
+Within it you should see the directories:
-Once you have the project cloned, go into the site folder and install all the dependencies:
+ * `/site`
+ * `/codelabs`
+ the `codelabs` directory is where module `.md` files are uploaded, and from there, they are exported with the `guplp.js` tool to `/site/codelabs` where the published versions are built.

 #### Navigate to the `site` folder: